 Detox Massage Tips

-- You can add in other nice treatments to your diet to make it more fun like the detox massage from Ripple.
+- You can add in other nice treatments to your diet to make it more fun like the detox massage.
 This works on several body systems like the lymphatic system and the digestive system.
 Ripple also uses essential oils such as lime and tangerine to further eliminate toxins from your body.

 - Detoxing can help you get rid of toxins from your body that can lead to diseases and other health problems.
 The first couple of days you can feel tired and have headaches, so schedule in some rest time.
 Yep, maybe a day of just lying around, being kind to your body